mixedconnections/pst/README.md

 ##### -w, --write

 When specified, pst writes to stdout.
-By default, pst uses less to page the output of the trees.
+By default, pst uses less to page the output.

 ##### -u, --user `string`